tigertiger/Sweet-Butler/Progress-Record.md

 <h3 style="padding:1em 0 1em 0">December 10th</h3>

-[8:00am - 8:46am] : Started building out basic app
+[8:00am - 8:46am]: Started building out basic app
-[] : Created Flow document to start describing basic user experience [8:49am - ] : Continue basic app build
+[] : Created Flow document to start describing basic user experience
+[8:49am - 10:12am]: Continue basic app build
+[10:12am - 12:15pm]: Return to the React Bootcamp lessons.
+66 through 72
+  * This should all be super useful, unless I run into a lot of trouble translating from using an API into using Firestore... 🤞